List of content you will read in this article:

-Let us start from the very beginning.
-In October 1984, 6 generic "top level domains" (gTLDs, including .com, .net, .org and .gov) are established to provide domain space for corporations, non-profits, schools, networks, US government offices and the US military.
+Let us start from the very beginning, In October 1984, 6 generic "top-level domains" (gTLDs, including .com, .net, .org, and .gov) were established to provide domain space for corporations, non-profits, schools, networks, US government offices, and the US military.

 On March 15, 1985, Symbolics Inc., a computer manufacturer in Massachusetts, registered the domain name Symbolics.com, making it the first appropriately registered .com domain in the world.
 From that point on, until 1995, domain registration was free of charge.
 That all changed when the National Science Foundation awarded tech consulting company Network Solutions the ability to charge for registration.
 Domain prices began at $100 for a two-year registration.

-By December of 2013, we have officially run out of all the possible four-letter combinations for the .com TLD (i.e. Top-Level Domain).
+By December of 2013, the internet had officially run out of all the possible four-letter combinations for the .com TLD (i.e., Top-Level Domain).
 All 456,976 possible combinations from AAAA.com to ZZZZ.com have been exhausted.

-Put simply, the Domain Name System is the phonebook of the internet.
-Although web browsers interact via the Internet Protocol (IP) addresses, they are just a bunch of numbers (and letters in the case of IPv6) that would be difficult for a humans to memorize.
+In simple words, the Domain Name System is the phonebook of the internet.
+Although web browsers interact via the Internet Protocol (IP) addresses, they are just a bunch of numbers (and letters in the case of IPv6) that would be difficult for a human to memorize.
 Instead, it is much easier for us to remember a website name such as google.com or facebook.com.

-Each device connected to the Internet has a unique IP address which other machines use to find the device.
+Each device connected to the internet has a unique IP address that other machines use to find the device.
 DNS converts easily memorable website names into computer-readable IP addresses and vice versa.
 This eliminates the need to remember complex IP addresses such as 192.168.1.1

-Now that we know what domain names are and what is the DNS, let us explain the difference between the two.
-The domain name of a website is simply a string of characters such as monovm.com that helps users identify the website.
-The DNS, on the other hand, is the system that converts a website's domain name to its IP address using purposefully-built DNS servers when requested to do so by a user.
+On the other hand DNS is the system that converts a website's domain name to its IP address using purposefully-built DNS servers when requested to do so by a user.

-When people think of a website, the standard ‘.com’ pops into their mind.
-Although it is, in fact, the most common extension, there are different types of extensions available for use.
-There are, in fact, five types of domains and they are:
+When people think of a website, the standard ".com" pops into their minds, It is the most common type of extension available for use but People also use various other types of Domains for their business uses, Here we have listed or categorised them in five types of domains, and they are: